Ms. Pac-Man (Arcade)

 Text used for the service mode of Crazy Otto, where the operator can set the number of lives the player is given (listed as "PAC-MEN" in Pac-Man and "MS PAC-MEN" in Ms. Pac-Man).

-Loaded at the end of ROM memory (0x97D0 to 0x97FF), a small message from programmer Steve Golson can be read:
+Loaded at the end of ROM memory (0x97D0-0x97FF) is a small message from programmer Steve Golson:

 GENERAL COMPUTER CORPORATION Hello, Nakamura!

 "Nakamura" refers to Masaya Nakamura, the founder of Namco.
 Jr. Pac-Man also has this message, as GCC also developed that and reused Ms. Pac-Man's assets.

 This message is still present in Ms. Pac-Man & Galaga: 20 Year Reunion, which led to a lawsuit as GCC successfully argued that they were not being paid royalties for the use of their work.
 Some ports following the litigation, including the Ms. Pac-Man Arcade1UP releases, seemingly blanked out the message entirely.